dmbdesignpdx/danielblakedesign/content/en/_index.md

   copy: |
     Check out my Codepens for some ideas and experiments that I've been working&nbsp;on.

-# About Content Below
+# Main Site Content Below (in About Section)
 ---

-Thanks for stopping by!
-I'm a developer and designer living in Portland,&nbsp;OR.
+I am a UI engineer and designer living in Portland,&nbsp;OR and a <i>Web Developer</i> at <a href='https://theprogrampdx.com' rel='external noreferrer noopener' target='_blank' aria-label='Visit The Program Website'>The Program</a>.
 I've always been inspired by and excited about visual design and front end development &mdash; both have been my passion for the past six years.
-As the <i>Design Lead and Front End</i> at Dice Services, I maintained and developed the company and product websites while I oversaw and managed all design.
-Again, websites should be simple, accessible, responsive, and&nbsp;fast.
-That is a bar I set for&nbsp;myself.
+The web is for everyone, thus a website should be usable and enjoyable for anyone.
+That is the bar I set for&nbsp;myself.